Mario Kranjac: Mayor of Englewood Cliffs

-Kranjac was elected Mayor of Democratic-leaning Englewood Cliffs, New Jersey in 2016 as a Republican, being the first Republican elected mayor in 40 years and would be re-elected in 2020.
+Kranjac was elected as the mayor of Democratic-leaning Englewood Cliffs, New Jersey, in 2016 as a Republican, being the first Republican elected mayor in 40 years and would be re-elected in 2020.
 He self-imposed a two term-limit on himself, but no legislation was passed to codify this.
 Kranjac has styled himself as a "forever Trumper," (Note: As a riff on the Never Trump movement) earning him the nickname the "Trumpy Mayor" by The Star Ledger which he often uses to describe himself.
 During his time as mayor he championed legislation to block affordable housing developments across the state.
 Dubbing affordable housing as a "socialist scheme" he personally led the city to violate housing mandates from governor Phil Murphy leading to a lawsuit that eventually rose to the Bergen County Superior Court, which rebuked Kranjac and deemed that Englewood Cliffs "acted in bad faith" in blocking housing developments.

 In response Kranjac stated that Bergen County Court judge Anthony Gallina is biased against him and requesting that the lawsuit against him be moved to another county.
 The suit, which sought $100 million in damages, was ultimately dismissed as frivolous by the New Jersey Supreme Court who warned other municipal employees that they would face sanctions if other similar suits where filed.
 Because of his actions not a single unit of affordable housing was built in the municipality for almost a decade and Kranjac's defiance to Murphy and the courts made him a champion of suburban Republicans and Conservatives who claim affordable housing results in higher taxes and lower property values.
 Detractors, however, claimed that by blocking housing development artificially raises the price of land and properties in Englewood Cliffs and economically segregated the municipality.
 Kranjac would be censured by the Englewood Cliffs Borough Council three times; for trying to "politicize the council, politicize the affordable housing case, lie to and deceive the residents," for allegedly threatening to punch then-Borough Attorney Albert Wunsch, and for submitting letters to the state pension board about multiple police officers and their pension benefits.
 He also fought corruption, improved infrastructure, and his pro-business positions attracted companies such as LG Electronics, CNBC, Unilever, and Ferrari North America to make Englewood Cliffs their U.S. headquarters.

 In 2019, he joined a revolt against the Bergen County Republican Party due to their support of former County Sheriff Michael Saudino returning to the party after making racist, anti-Asian, sexist, and homophobic comments stating that "There is no place in the Bergen County GOP for someone who spews racist hatred as Mr. Saudino clearly did while Bergen County Sheriff."